joshuanianji/scratch-node-dumb-init/README.md

 # NOTE: This repo is pretty much useless

-Docker has built-in init processes already, just use the `--init` flag when running `docker run` to use [tini](https://github.com/krallin/tini).
+Docker has a built-in init process already, just use the `--init` flag when running `docker run` to boot up [tini](https://github.com/krallin/tini).
 You don't need these images!

 # Distroless Node.js Docker Images with Dumb-Init